sstevens2/MozFellApp2016/Application.md

 ### Describe to us your current research team.
 (50 words)
 I am a PhD Candidate in an academic lab that studies the microbial ecology of both natural(lakes) and engineered(wastewater) systems.
 Our lab currently consists of thirteen graduate students(including me!), one post-doctoral researcher, one assistant scientist, and one AMAZING professor.
+We collaborate with many researchers at other Universities and government labs.

 ### Describe to us how open science advances your research.
 (100 words)